 Before you have an MRI, it is important to know what is involved in this critical step of bulging disc diagnosis:

-- It is a noninvasive test that takes about 45 minutes.
+- It is a noninvasive test.

 - You will lie on your back on a table, which will be slowly maneuvered into a tube.
 If you are claustrophobic or anxious, a physician may recommend an anti-anxiety medication.